ericjanto/personal-blog/content/posts/articles/2022-08-06-bionic-markdown.md

 ## Conceptual work

 I started investigating.
 A few moments in, I came across the [official API](https://rapidapi.com/bionic-reading-bionic-reading-default/api/bionic-reading1/).
 Quickly, I realised that using the API was not an option for me for two reasons.
 Firstly, the API endpoint wasn't flexible enough.
-I needed to customise the behaviour of which text elements get bionificied [^{-} For ease of writing, let's call the process of converting text to bionic text "to bionicify".
+I needed to customise the behaviour of which text elements get bionicified [^{-} For ease of writing, let's call the process of converting text to bionic text "to bionicify".
 Perhaps I should've chosen "bionify" as it doesn't sound as silly when said out loud, but alas...], and which elements stay the same (for example, for code blocks I prefer non-bionic content).
 Secondly, I couldn't afford to pay for the API pro subscription.
 Sure, I could've set up a script which guaranteed to never surpass the freemium request limit by only making requests for changed and relevant files and creating a queue if the number of those files surpasses the limit...but where would've been the fun in that?

 Ok, a custom implementation it was then.
 Looking at the structure of my website, I wasn't entirely sure where to begin.
 All of my writings on this website are stored in Markdown files.
 I use a static site generator to convert Markdown files to HTML.
 The generator itself is equipped with a tailored Markdown parser which supports customised syntax such as Pandoc-style inline footnotes and marginalia.
 Similar to the API, should I bionicify the Markdown content and generate HTML as output, essentially customising the Markdown parser?
 Or Markdown as output?
 Or should I rather bionicify the already generated HTML?